 - 1 teaspoon baking powder

-- Preheat oven to 350 degress Fahrenheit and line a muffin tin with silicone muffin liners.
+- Preheat the oven to 350 degrees Fahrenheit.
+Line a muffin tin with silicone muffin liners.
 You can also grease a nonstick muffin tin or use nonstick muffin liners.

-- Using a cookie scoop, or about 2 1/2 tablepsoons worth, fill muffin tins.
-Bake for 25-30 minutes until golden brown on the top.
-Let cool for 5 minutes.
+- Bake.
+Using a cookie scoop, or about 2 1/2 tablespoons worth (80 grams), fill 10 muffin tins.
+Sprinkle with remaining chocolate chips if you saved some.
+Bake for 25 minutes* until golden brown on the top.
+Let cool for a couple of minutes and enjoy!